sigaostudios/vibeathon-250814/README.md

 - Make states obvious: show status text or simple color/mood changes.
 - Keep asset sizes and animation counts reasonable — faster iteration wins.

+## Team Learnings Deliverable
+- Each team should add a short write-up at `learnings/learnings.md`.
+- Summarize how you used AI as a team: what worked, what didn’t, collaboration patterns, and prompt strategies you’d reuse.
+- No need to log every single prompt; focus on insights and takeaways that would help future teams.

 ## Scripts
 - `npm run dev` — `log.js` + Angular dev server
 - `npm run dev-nolog` — Angular dev server only